Jtalbert15/Adding-A-computer-to-our-domain/README.md

 Tip: Even though this machine is required to run for the lab we aren't really going to do anything with this VM after we create our helpdesk account so I recommend changing the power and sleep settings to never.
 When you do this make sure you turn off your VM when you've completed your lab or it will run forever.

-Step 2) Now that our server is up we can create our Windows 10 VM.
-To do this open up your Virtual Box Manager
+<h1>Step 2) Now that our server is up we can create our Windows 10 VM.
+To do this open up your Virtual Box Manager</h1>

 <img width="795" alt="Screenshot 2024-05-19 at 5 08 21 PM" src="https://github.com/Jtalbert15/Adding-A-computer-to-our-domain/assets/66844406/c6b4ca24-ec6c-4839-a2a5-ee47155de6b5">